benthuffine/brazier/docs/mvp_demo_checklist.md

 - Local SQLite database backs users, sessions, app state, countries, visas, pathways, and notifications.
 - Cookie-based auth with role-aware routing for starter, premium, and admin users.
 - Per-user state is persisted server-side instead of living only in browser storage.
+- Key user/admin mutations now surface visible success and error feedback in the UI.
 - The storage layer is intentionally thin, making it easier to replace SQLite with an external database later.
 - The app is already structured as a working end-to-end MVP, not just static mockups.